We are CEM

 - INE hosted the 2008 International Conference on Permafrost in recognition of the International Polar Year (IPY)

-- In 2018, the Engineering Learning and Innovation Facility (ELIF) opened its doors.
+- In 2018, the Engineering Learning and Innovation Facility (now Joseph E. Usibelli Engineering Learning and Innovation Building) opened its doors.
 The 120,000-square-foot building offers cutting-edge labs and classroom facilities, and provides much-needed room for an engineering program that has doubled its enrollment since the mid-2000s.
 The building also features a High Bay Structural Testing Lab with a reinforced floor that enables testing massive girders or simulate how bridges will stand up to earthquakes.